 Root Canal Treatment: A Game-Changer for Whole-Body Health

-A landmark Study Led by Dr Sadia Niazi at King’s College London Reveals that Successful Endodontic Treatment does far more than relieve pain and save natural tooth - it also offers systemic health benefits.
+Landmark Research Led by Dr Sadia Niazi at King’s College London funded by the British Endodontic Society, reveals that Successful Endodontic Treatment does far more than relieve pain and save natural tooth - it also offers systemic health benefits.

 Published in the Journal of Translational Medicine, this integrated, multilayered research represents one of the most comprehensive study that tracked 45 blood markers in patients before and after endodontic treatment over two years.
 The findings showed: